HaCoGames/Diashow-Website/README.md

 # Diashow Website

-A website that displays images which you can upload.
+This is a website that displays images, which you can upload.

 ## Installation

-1. Clone the repository
+1. Clone the repository.
-2. Install the dependencies
+2. Install the dependencies.
-3. Run `npm install`
+3. Run `npm install`.
-4. Run `npm start`
+4. Run `npm start`.
 5. Navigate to `localhost:8080` (or the port you choose as an environment variable or in the config file).

 ## Usage

-1. Navigate to `localhost:8080` (or the port you choose as an environment variable or in the config file) and the images will be displayed.
+1. Navigate to `localhost:8080` (or the port you choose as an environment variable or in the config file), and the images will be displayed.
-2. Upload an image via the upload page (visitable by a button).
+2. Upload an image via the upload page (accessible through a button).

 ## Author